 “I just wish I could be back in …, life was so much simpler there”

-It’s a hard stage and for some people it can last for a very long time
+It’s a hard stage of the reverse culture shock and for some people it can last for a very long time

 Stage 4: Readjustment and adaptation